 For our two-bedroom apartment, we pay about $630.
 This is keeping our housing costs really low.
 Granted, these apartments are not as big as those you would get in the US, but it’s a comfortable place to live in.
-If you don’t mind the age of the building or the walk to the nearest public transportation stop, you can even get your rent cheaper.
+If you don’t mind the age of the building or the walk to the nearest public transportation stop, rent can be cheaper.
 The fact that we rent instead of own our home is another factor.
 We don’t have to worry about repairs and maintenance because the landlord is always ready to help us with any problems.
 For some, renting might be throwing away money, but to me, the money we pay is in exchange for shelter from being exposed to the elements.
-That’s how I think about it.

 3. Small spaces mean less stuff.

 Living tiny limits the amount of things you can bring into your place.
 You can only have so much space to store your things.
 I’ve learned the art of paring my things to just the ones that I really need.
 Because of this, I don’t spend my money on useless junk that will clutter up my house.
 I’m able to stick to my budget and also invest that extra money in my retirement fund or other more fun experiences instead of things.